alvinau0427/alvinau0427/README.md

 </p>

 ## Find me around the web :globe_with_meridians:
-- :mortar_board: Graduated recently from The Open University of Hong Kong
+- :mortar_board: Graduated from The Open University of Hong Kong
 - :computer: Bachelor of Computing with Honours in Internet Technology
 - :mag_right: Know more about me on [Portfolio](https://alvinau0427.github.io/) or [Blog](https://alvinau0427-blog.netlify.app/)
 - :briefcase: Keep updates profile on [LinkedIn](https://www.linkedin.com/in/alvinau0427/)